aayush06januay06-a11y/Inductionprogramme-/README.md

 **Then we had an interesting lecture of by Dr. Priya darshani mam.** She showed us the real meaning of happiness and satisfaction and told us how we all can let go the materialistic happiness and move towards real happiness.

+# DAY 4

+**A wonderful lecture has been started by Dr. Priyadarshni maam on universal Human value and  importance of life.**
+She taught us the lesson of how to develop right understanding, Relationship and Physical activity.

+**Interactive session by Causmic Club**
+In this club we have to explain by our seniors  explained that there are the lots of talent,personal development ,self confidence to develop their skills for personal development.